-Allows you to select the HPET mode for your Windows Vista operating system.
-Select 32-bit mode when you install 32-bit Windows Vista; select 64-bit mode when you install 64-bit Windows Vista.
+Allows you to select the HPET mode for your Windows 7/Vista operating system.
+Select 32-bit mode when you install 32-bit Windows 7/Vista; select 64-bit mode when you install 64-bit Windows 7/Vista.
+This item is configurable only if the HPET Support option is enabled.
 (Default: 32-bit mode)